trustpilot/authenticated-encryption-cli/README.md

 echo "<text to encrypt>" | dotnet Aem.dll encrypt > <path to file>
 ```

+#### Url encoded

+If you would like AEM to URL encode the base64 encoded ciphertext, then you can parse add the `--urlencode` flag to the encrypt command.

 ### Decrypt

 Decryption can be done in the same ways as encryption explained above.
 You just need to replace the "encrypt" command with "decrypt":